Earth Notes: WIRED Energy Conference (2017)

 The two talks that I saw were from Upside and Oxford PV.

 Graham Oakes, Founder and Chief Scientist of Upside gave us a brief and clear tour of why their tech exists and what it does.
-It's good to know that Upside is doing well and getting supported and funded properly, and even has revenue, to help balance the grid with virtual power plant aggregated from batteries, generators, UPSes, etc.
+It's good to know that Upside is doing well and getting supported and funded properly.
+It even has revenue, aiming to help balance the grid with virtual power plant aggregated from batteries, generators, UPSes, etc.

-Frank Averdung, CEO of Oxford PV showed us that while (unconcentrated) silicon PV performance has plateaued after decades of development, the new kid on the block, perovskite, has come from nowhere in only a few years and is already matching crystalline Si in area effiency for example.
+Frank Averdung, CEO of Oxford PV showed us that (unconcentrated) silicon PV performance has plateaued after decades of development.
+But the new kid on the block, perovskite, has come from nowhere in only a few years and is already matching crystalline Si in area efficiency for example.
 He also described Oxford PV's emerging product, with perovskite layered on silicon, achieving an aggregate efficiency of ~30%.
 He rightly points out that where space is limited such as an urban house roof, that extra output from the available space can be valuable.